pramnora/NodeJS/README.md

 ## Node JS commands...used when running node inside of DOS...

-node -v   (shows which node version you are currently running)
+> node -v   (shows which node version you are currently running)
-npm -v    (shows which npm version you are currently running)
+> npm -v    (shows which npm version you are currently running)

-[CTRL]+[C], twice (to quit running node)
+> [CTRL]+[C], twice (to quit running node)
-exit              (to quit running DOS)
+> exit              (to quit running DOS)

+> npm view packageName (shows files contained inside of the named package before downloading it)
+> npm view packageName versions (shows ALL of the different versions of the named package)
-npm init (creates a [package.json] file which lists all installed packages for a particular app. to work)
+> npm init (creates a [package.json] file which lists all installed packages for a particular app. to work)
-npm install packageName  (both downloads/and, installs that particular package name: ExpressJS/-etc.)
+> npm install packageName  (both downloads/and, installs that particular package name: ExpressJS/-etc.)
+> npm install packageName -g (installs the package so that it can be used globally/as well as, locally)
+> npm uninstall packageName (deletes the named package)
+> npm outdated (lists all of the outdated packages)
+> npm update (updates installed packages)
+> npm update --save (updates packages/and, the [package.json] file which lists package dependencies)
+> npm ls  (lists all of the locally installed packages)
+> npm ls -g (lists all of the globally installed packages)

 ## Links...

 http://www.node.org